 Contact LASD-AVC at (661) 722-6399.
 Any suspicious activity or person seen in the parking lots or loitering around vehicles or inside buildings should be reported to the LASD-AVC.
-In addition you may report a crime to the following areas:
+In addition, you may report a crime to the following areas:

-- Assistant Superintendent/Vice President of Student Services, Dr. Erin Vines 661-722-6303 - Dean of Student Life and Services, Dr. Jill Zimmerman 661-722-6354 - Interim Assistant Superintendent/Vice President of Human Resources, Mr. John Hutak 661-722-6311
+- Assistant Superintendent/Vice President of Student Services, Dr. Erin Vines 661-722-6303 - Dean of Student Life and Services, Dr. Jill Zimmerman 661-722-6354 - Assistant Superintendent/Vice President of Human Resources, Jennifer Burchette 661-722-6311

-In the event of an off campus emergency dial 9-1-1.
+In the event of an off-campus emergency dial 9-1-1.

-If you are the victim of a crime and do not want to pursue action through the district's system or the criminal justice system, you may still want to consider making a confidential report.
+If an individual is a victim of a crime and does not want to pursue action through the district's system or the criminal justice system, the individual may still want to consider making a confidential report.
 With your permission, the Assistant Superintendent/Vice President of Student Services, Dean of Student Life and Services, and the Assistant Superintendent/Vice President of Human Resources can file a report on the details of the incident without revealing your identity.
-The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
+The purpose of a confidential report is to comply with the individual's desire to keep the matter confidential, while taking steps to ensure the future safety of the individual and others.
 With such information, the District can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.